 - Other conditions.

-Side Effects & SafetyPerillyl alcohol is POSSIBLY SAFE when taken by mouth with medical supervision.
-Don’t use it on your own.
+Side Effects & SafetyPerillyl alcohol is POSSIBLY SAFE when used as a nasal spray, applied to the skin, or taken by mouth with medical supervision.
+But don't take perillyl alcohol by mouth on your own.

-Perillyl alcohol can cause several serious side effects including stomach upset, reflux, nausea, diarrhea or constipation, fatigue, and headache.
+Taking perillyl alcohol by mouth can cause several serious side effects including stomach upset, reflux, nausea, diarrhea or constipation, fatigue, and headache.
 Higher doses are more likely to cause more side effects.
-Many people who take perillyl alcohol have to stop because they can’t tolerate the side effects, even at usual doses.
+Many people who take perillyl alcohol have to stop because they can't tolerate the side effects, even at usual doses.